dxknight/chronos/README.md

 ## Whats New

-Version 1.3 added the ability to quickly choose a timer 'M-x chronos-select-timer', for this it is necessary to fill in the `chronos-standard-timers` variable.
+Version 1.3 added the ability to quickly choose a timer 'M-x chronos-select-timer' or `s` key, for this it is necessary to fill in the `chronos-standard-timers` variable.
 ```
   (setq chronos-standard-timers